 To apply for a research fellowship position in the Epilepsy Center you need to secure funding from either your sponsoring institution, funding agency or other sources that would support the duration of a research fellowship here including the required health benefits through Cleveland Clinic’s health plan.

 Ideally, participants must start the program in either July or the latter half of September in order to ensure they first complete the three-month epilepsy and EEG course at the beginning of their research fellowship.
+Typically, the fellow needs to be able to commit to at least 1 year to be eligible.

 - Completed application form